waldothedeveloper/waldothedeveloper/README.md

 I am driven by kindness.
 I am constantly learning new things.

-_I get bored easily so I like to keep my mind busy_

 I love to build software to **fight for human rights**:
 <a href="https://www.sosforcuba.com" target="_blank" rel="noopener noreferrer">SOS FOR CUBA</a>